 How to enable HiDPI display modes on non-Retina Macs

 And last but not least, Quartz Debug lets you turn on macOS’s HiDPI display modes on older Macs that don’t have a Retina display.
 As a quick backgrounder, HiDPI values allow for control over the current scaling factor used for the user interface.

 First select the UI Resolution option in the app’s Window menu and then tick the box next to the box Enable HiDPI display modes.
 When set, a new resolution is applied to the Dock immediately, but applications require a relaunch to pick up the new setting.

 Let me point out that I am not a developer.

 That being said, as an ordinary user I did find Quartz Debug’s FrameMeter tremendously useful in a variety of different situations, such as identifying refresh rates in games or to measure the GPU strain which occurs due to macOS’s visual effects and user interface animations.

 I mostly use my mid-2013 MacBook Air a multi-monitor setup, hooked up to a 27-inch Thunderbolt Display.
 What Quartz Debug brought to light is what I’ve instinctively known all along—that iTunes is one of the biggest resource hogs on the Mac.

 And imagine my surprise discovering that El Capitan on the latest MacBook Pros still suffers from dropped frames and performance bottlenecks because of GPU-taxing Retina screen.

-If you don’t need the extra eye-candy in OS X, which on most Mac notebooks does bog down performance and yield poorer frame rates, disable OS X’s transparency.
+If you don’t need the extra eye-candy in macOS, which on most Mac notebooks does bog down performance and yield poorer frame rates, disable macOS’s transparency.